The 5 Best Top Coats, According to a Pro Nail Artist

 Lauren B. Beauty Gel Like Top Coat

 “This is one of the few perfect formulas I know of.
 It’s not gooey at all!
 The brush is super easy to use.
-It allows you to do long strokes that brings the product all the way to the edge for a cap to seal your polish in.
-It takes a big longer to dry, but once it does, it locks in your manicure for days and days of high shine.
+It allows you to do long strokes that bring the product all the way to the edge for a cap to seal your polish in.
+It takes a bit longer to dry, but once it does, it locks in your manicure for days and days of high shine.
 And it’s so freakin’ clear!
 It does not change the hue of your color choice.
 Not even after days of wearing it.
 Plus, I love this packaging!
 I always use the nail perfector base paired with it, but you can put any other product between.”

 MORE:Treat Yourself to These Pretty Finds for Valentine’s Day

 “I like this top coat because it really dries in 45 seconds.
 I love the brush!
 It’s great for any level of polisher.
-It maintains the shine for about 5 days straight!
+It maintains the shine for about five days straight!
 It can get a bit thick about 3/4 way through usage, but the brush is so user-friendly that you can do both hands in a minute!
-It also has a slight tint that you can barley see when applied.
-So, I don’t use it with white and fluorescents.”
+It also has a slight tint that you can barely see when applied.
+So I don’t use it with white and fluorescents.”

 Sally Hansen Ultimate Shield Top Coat